 Like standard bikes, Amish scooters are designed to carry a single rider at a reasonable speed, with or without a few goods in an attached wire basket.

-Riders up to 250 pounds can enjoy gliding aboard this fun riding scooter comes with 85 PSI 24" front wheel and a 20" rear wheel.
+Riders up to 250 pounds can enjoy gliding aboard this fun riding scooter comes with an 85 PSI 24" front wheel and a 20" rear wheel.

 Speed – moderate or fast!

 Our Amish kick scooters are not equipped with a speedometer, so it is up to each rider to determine his or her own "reasonable speed."
 In general, a moderate speed suggests that the rider:

 - Can firmly touch the ground with his or her kicking foot.
 The inability to firmly touch the ground indicates that the kick scooter is traveling faster than kicking speed.